Skip to main content Skip to main navigation Skip to footer

 The truth is that many math skills, like problem-solving and decision-making, apply to far more than just addition and subtraction.
 They are social-emotional skills—crucial life skills needed to approach real-world problems.

 Support your students’ growth by incorporating social-emotional learning competencies into your daily math routine.
-And watch students develop the self-confidence they need to succeed in school, home, and beyond.
+And watch students develop the self-confidence they need to succeed in school, at home, and beyond.

-What is Social-Emotional Learning (SEL)?
+What is social-emotional learning (SEL)?

 Social-emotional learning (SEL) is the process of developing intra- and interpersonal social and emotional skills.